 To qualify for EITC you must have earned income from working for someone or from running or owning a business or farm and meet basic rules.
 And, you must either meet additional rules for workers without a qualifying child or have a child that meets all the qualifying child rules for you.

-Use the EITC Assistant to see if you qualify for tax years: 2014, 2013 and 2012.
-The EITC Assistant helps you find out your filing status, if your child is a qualifying child, if you are eligible and estimate the amount of the credit you may get.
+Use the EITC Assistant to see if you qualify for tax years: 2015, 2014 and 2013.
+The EITC Assistant helps you find out your filing status, if your child is a qualifying child, if you are eligible and estimate the amount of the EITC you may get.

 Income Limits and Table